craftcms/commerce-stripe/README.md

 - Webhook Secret

 You can find these in your Stripe dashboard under **Developers** → **API keys**.

+We recommend using environment variables to store these values and using the environment variable names in the gateway settings.

 Once you have saved the the gateway in Commerce, you can reopen it to find the webhook URL available for you to enter into